-STEP 5: TO REQUEST A LEVEL 2 ASSESSMENT: 1.
-To begin process, immediately contact Don Lawry, TA Coordinator at: 360-993-3336, or don.lawry@esd112.org.
-2. Provide the information requested below for the Level 2 team.
+STEP 5: TO REQUEST A LEVEL 2 ASSESSMENT:

+- 1. To begin process, immediately contact Don Lawry, TA Coordinator at: 360-993-3336, or don.lawry@esd112.org. - 2.
+Provide the information requested below for the Level 2 team.

 If a Level 2 Assessment is not requested, move ahead to Step 6 to complete the protocol.

-INFORMATION NEEDED FOR LEVEL 2 REFERRAL 1.
-Is student adjudicated? ☐ Yes ☐ No If yes - Name of Probation Officer Phone #: 2.
-Is Student a ward of the state or under other supervision?
-Yes If yes - Name of Caseworker Phone #: 3.
-Other agencies or individuals involved with the student (therapists, doctors, etc.) that should be included with the parent's permission?
-Yes No If yes - Is there signed consent for exchange of information?
-Yes No If yes, please list agencies and individuals: Name: Phone: Name:Phone: Phone: If yes, provide details: 5.
-Is student in self-contained classroom? \square Yes \square No 6.
-Was guardian present at Level 1 assessment?
-Yes No ☐ Yes ☐ No 7.
-Are quardians supportive of the Level 2?
+INFORMATION NEEDED FOR LEVEL 2 REFERRAL

+L 1.
+Is student adjudicated?
+Yes If yes - Name of Probation Officer Phone #: 2.
+Is Student a ward of the state or under other supervision If yes - Name of Caseworker 3.
+Other agencies or individuals involved with the student (the parent's permission?
+Yes No If yes - Is there signed consent for exchange of information If yes, please list agencies and individuals: Name: Phone: Name: Phone: Name: Phone: 4.
+Is there a Special Ed. or 504 plan, disability codes, and c urrent placement? 🗌 Yes 🔲 No If yes, provide details: 5.
+Is student in self-contained classroom?
+Yes No 6.
+Was guardian present at Level 1 assessment? 🗌 Yes No 7.
+Are guardians supportive of the Level 2? \Box Yes [□ No